ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2023-05-01-loan-shopping-tips.md

 toc: true  # (default for Table of Contents is true)
 ---

+I've bought 2 houses in the last 4 years, and refinanced one of those in that time.
+So, that's 3 times going through the mortgage process in the last 4 years, shopping around and talking to lenders, brokers, and loan officers.
+This is what I've learned.
+The most recent purchase I did was just 6 months ago, so I need to write this down before it totally fades away from my memory.
+Here you go.

+Mortgage hunting tips:

 1. As you shop lenders, compare against the official mortgage rates here: <https://www.freddiemac.com/pmms>.
     1. Loan officers expect you to not know this website exists...but it does.
 Example screenshot: